 The ReachOut Herbert C. Paschen, Jr. ’56 (“Paschen Pair”) Fellowship

 Candidates for the ReachOut Herbert C. Paschen, Jr. ’56 Fellowship must, as two-person pairs (“Paschen Pairs”), find a suitable public interest organization that agrees in advance to make a position available, and then work with the organization to devise a significant project or function.
-The organization can be located in either the United States or overseas, and there is no restriction on the scope or purpose of the activity chosen.
+The organization can be located in either the United States or overseas.
+The project should be public service-oriented and should not be primarily a research project.

-The funds for the Paschen Fellowship were given to ReachOut by Herbert C. Paschen, Jr. ’56.
+The Paschen Fellowship was funded by a bequest from Herbert C. Paschen, Jr. ’56 and was awarded for the first time in 2023.
 The $60,000 that will be granted annually, beginning in 2023, to each “Paschen Pair” will allow each pair to perform a project with an organization that otherwise would be unable to sponsor a pair of Princeton graduates.

 The merits of the project and the sponsoring organization will be considered in the granting of the “Paschen Pair” fellowships.